plone/training/anatomy.rst

     You can use it with a relational Database instead of ZODB if you want, or you use both databases or none of them.

-    Apart from the fact that Pyramid was not forced to support all legacy functionality that can make things more complicated, the original developer had a very different stance on how software must be developed.
-While both Zope and Pyramid have a good test coverage, Pyramid also has good documentation, something that was very neglected in Zope and at times in Plone too.
+    Apart from the fact that Pyramid was not forced to support all legacy functionality, which can make things more complicated, the original developer had a very different stance on how software must be developed.
+While both Zope and Pyramid have good test coverage, Pyramid has good documentation; something that was very neglected in Zope, and at times in Plone too.

-    Wether the component architecture is better in Pyramid or not we don't dare to say, but we like it more.
-But maybe its just because it has documented.
+    Whether the component architecture is better in Pyramid or not we don't dare to say, but we like it more.
+But maybe it's just because it was documented.